markstringer-dti/markstringer-dti.github.io/dti.md

 Does the technology that you've decided to use work?

-Is the organisation that you're working for capable and willing to pay for the servers and the infrastructure that you need to deploy this software.
+Is the organisation that you're working for capable and willing to pay for the servers, people and set-up that you need to deploy this software?

 Well, really there's only one way to find out the answers to these questions and embarrassingly, the answer might not be the one that you're hoping for.
 I've worked on teams where the team members don't have access to the office, I've worked on teams that don't have access to the internet.
 Of course these are problems that can be solved, but only once they're uncovered.